awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 ### Non\-framed data<a name="body-no-framing"></a>

 Non\-framed data is encrypted in a single blob with a unique IV and [body AAD](body-aad-reference.md)\.

+**Note**
+Whenever possible, use framed data\.
+The AWS Encryption SDK supports nonframed data only for legacy use\.
+Some language implementations of the AWS Encryption SDK can still generate nonframed ciphertext\.
+All supported language implementations can decrypt framed and nonframed ciphertext\.

 The following table describes the fields that form nonframed data\.
 The bytes are appended in the order shown\.

 **Non\-Framed Body Structure**